alekdavis/PlexBackup/SCHEDULED PLEX BACKUP.md

 # Scheduled Plex backup

-Here is how you can set up the Plex backup job to run on a periodic schedule with the help of [Windows Task Scheduler](https://docs.microsoft.com/en-us/windows/desktop/taskschd/task-scheduler-start-page).
+You can set up a Plex backup job to run on a periodic schedule with the help of [Windows Task Scheduler](https://docs.microsoft.com/en-us/windows/desktop/taskschd/task-scheduler-start-page).

 ## Launch Windows Task Scheduler